Toyota Tundra Tire Review By Carter Hayes May 13, 2026 11 min read

 What Size And Load Rating Do I Need?

 You should start by checking your Tundra’s owner’s manual and the tire placard on the driver’s door jamb to confirm the factory-recommended size and pressure.
-Many owners run sizes like 275/65R18, but if you’ve lifted or changed wheels you must match the tire to the rim and maintain a proper load index so each tire can support the vehicle and any towing weight.
-If you tow often or carry heavy loads, consider a higher load range and confirm the combined tire capacity exceeds your gross axle weight rating rather than guessing.
+Many owners run sizes like 275/65R18, but if you’ve lifted the truck or changed wheels, you must match the tire to the rim and maintain a proper load index so each tire can support the vehicle, passengers, cargo, and towing weight.

-Think about where you actually drive most of the time and choose accordingly: All-Terrain tires give better traction on dirt, gravel, and mud and usually have stronger sidewalls, while Highway/All-Season designs prioritize quietness, fuel economy, and smoother steering on pavement.
-If you split time between trails and long highway runs, an all-terrain with a balanced on-road bias can be a good compromise; if most miles are commuting and towing on pavement, an H/T or all-season tire will feel more refined and efficient.
+Think about where you actually drive most of the time.
+All-terrain tires usually give better traction on dirt, gravel, and mud, while highway/all-season designs usually prioritize quietness, fuel economy, and smoother steering on pavement.
+If you split time between trails and long highway runs, choose a balanced all-terrain.
+If most miles are commuting and towing on pavement, an H/T or all-season tire will usually feel more refined.

-Tread-life projections and warranties like 50,000 to 55,000 miles give a rough expectation, but actual life depends on driving style, load, and maintenance.
-Keep tire pressures at the vehicle-recommended level, rotate tires regularly, get alignments after impacts or when you notice uneven wear, and inspect sidewalls for cuts or punctures so you avoid premature replacement.
+Keep tire pressures at the vehicle-recommended level, rotate tires regularly, get alignments after hard impacts or when you notice uneven wear, and inspect sidewalls for cuts, cracking, bulges, or punctures.
+Proper maintenance helps preserve steering, braking, tread life, and towing stability.

 Wrapping Up